Photo by William Warby on Unsplash

 The illustrated image is a depiction of then secretary of state for war in the United Kingdom, Field Marshal Horatio Herbert Kitchener, appointed to his office by then Prime Minister Herbert Asquith, in what some say was a cynical political ploy to use the past Imperial exploits of Kitchener in colonial campaigns as a recruitment tactic for the Great War.

-The poster perfectly encapsulates the stoicism of the British Empire’s opinion of itself, in an already anachronistic style using the image of the burly, stereo-typically masculine Kitchener depicted with a finger pointing straight out toward the viewer and the simple call to duty, it served to encourage volunteers to join the Army in 1914 prior to forced conscription two years later.
+The poster perfectly encapsulates the stoicism of the British Empire’s opinion of itself, in an already anachronistic style using the image of the stern, stereo-typically masculine Kitchener depicted with a finger pointing straight out toward the viewer and the simple call to duty, it served to encourage volunteers to join the Army in 1914 prior to forced conscription two years later.

 Speculation remains however that alike to its romanticised imagery there is a version of the effectiveness of its use at the time that has resulted in its legend that may have been based in fact on post-war marketing.
 By contrast another version suggests that the success of another poster depicting Kitchener with a longer recruitment message has been conflated with the less effective, but now much more famous one.